 The following grades are awarded in undergraduate courses:

 |Letter Grade||GPA Weight||Passing||Confer Credit||Quality Grade|

 |I||See Note Below|

 The grades A through F are known as quality grades and carry a specific weight in calculating official grade point averages (GPA).
+The mark F indicates unsatisfactory work and does not confer credit.
+A grade of F may not be subsequently changed, except when entered in error by the instructor or the registrar.
 These averages are regularly calculated to determine Dean's List, academic probation, and general honors.
 They may influence awards like Phi Beta Kappa and departmental honors.
 Note that College students who take a course at the University of Chicago Booth School of Business may receive an A+ grade according to the Chicago Booth grade system, but will receive 4.0 grade points in the College grade system for that Chicago Booth course.
 For College students, other Chicago Booth grades convert to grade points according to the College scale above.